BoredApe8461/coretime-utils/README.md

 # coretime-utils

-An npm package containing types and constants that are commonly reused in regarding to Coretime
+An npm package containing types and constants that are commonly reused in relation to Coretime.

 ### Usage